romainducrocq/planet-aoc2025/README.md

 [planet](https://github.com/romainducrocq/planet) is a C-like programming language based on my C compiler [wheelcc](https://github.com/romainducrocq/wheelcc), written in C from scratch.
 I'm using Advent of Code as a fun way to test my language on different sorts of problems.
 <!---->
-Here are my solutions for AOC 2025 in `planet`!
+Here are the solutions for AOC 2025 in `planet`!

 ### Quick install